Vascular dementia

 About vascular dementia

 Vascular dementia is caused by problems with small blood vessels in the brain.
-Around one in five people with dementia have this type.
-The main risk factor is age – most people are over 70 when it starts.
-Unlike Alzheimer’s disease , vascular dementia is more common in men than in women.
+It affects around one in five people with dementia.
+You’re more likely to develop vascular dementia as you get older – most people are over 70 when it starts.
+Unlike Alzheimer’s disease, vascular dementia is more common in men than in women.
 Some people have Alzheimer’s disease as well.
 This is called mixed dementia.

 Causes of vascular dementia

-Doctors understand the causes of vascular dementia better than some other dementias.
+Doctors understand vascular dementia causes better than the causes of some other types of dementia.
 If blood vessels supplying the brain leak or get blocked, brain cells eventually die.
-This causes the symptoms.
+This causes symptoms of vascular dementia.

-Lack of blood to the brain may also be caused by a bleed (haemorrhage).
+Vascular dementia can be caused by a bleed (haemorrhage).
+This can damage nearby brain tissue as well as causing dementia later on.
 Small bleeds may happen if protein deposits collect on the walls of small arteries and weaken them.
-These beta-amyloid proteins are also linked to Alzheimer’s.
+These deposits are beta-amyloid proteins, which are also linked to Alzheimer’s disease.

 The risk factors for stroke and vascular dementia are the same.
 These include: